heapwolf/blog/src/articles/02 distributed systems/01 illustrated lamport timestamp.md

 # illustrated lamport timestamp

+## problem
+With the client-server model, you can easily determine the order of events in a system because they are all maintained by a single source.
+This is critical in, for example a chat application.

+But with the distributed model, how do we know if an event happened before another?
+How can we thread together datasets from different sources in the correct order?

+## solution
-A *Lamport Timestamp* can be used to determine the order of events in a distributed system.
-They are a useful primitive when you're building peer-to-peer applications and you want to thread together datasets from different sources.
+A *Lamport Timestamp* is one solution to determine the order of events in a distributed system.
+Although it may not solve all problems in this problem space, it is a useful primitive that we will explore.

 ### Clocks vs. Logical Clocks
 Why don't we use regular time stamps?
 Most clocks count time at different rates